adamgranted/Unifi_IP-Reservation-Import/README.md

 # Unifi IP Reservation Importer

-A Python utility for easily importing and configuring static IP reservations with VLAN assignments on UniFi networking equipment.
+A Python utility for easily importing and configuring static IP reservations from a CSV file on UniFi networking equipment.

 ## Features